-In addition to its Visa benefits, the VentureOne card has some very attractive rewards, rates, and fees, which Capital One is responsible for.
-There’s a sign-up bonus of 20,000 points, worth $200 in travel.
-You also get 1.25 miles per $1 on all purchases, except for the 10 miles per $1 you’ll receive from hotels.com/venture.
+In addition to its Mastercard benefits, the VentureOne card has some very attractive rewards, rates, and fees, which Capital One is responsible for.
+There’s a sign-up bonus of 20,000 miles, worth $200 in travel.
+You also get 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 1.25 miles per $1 on all other purchases.
 Miles are worth 1.25 cents when redeemed for travel through the Venture Rewards website.
-The card also has a 0% APR on purchases for 12 months, a $0 annual fee and a $0 foreign transaction fee.… read full answer
+The card also has a, intro APR of 0% for 15 months on purchases and balance transfers, a $0 annual fee and a $0 foreign transaction fee.… read full answer

 Auto Rental Collision Damage Waiver.
 Covers you against damage or theft up to the actual cash value of the rental vehicle.
 Must purchase your entire rental with your VentureOne card and decline the rental company’s collision damage waiver.

-You can use the Capital One VentureOne Visa at more than 46 million locations in 200+ countries and territories worldwide, all without paying any foreign transaction fees.
+You can use the Capital One VentureOne Mastercard in more than 210+ countries and territories worldwide, all without paying any foreign transaction fees.

-Capital One Venture travel insurance covers you for serious accidents caused by a travel provider.
-It also covers rental cars and lost or damaged luggage.
-Capital One Venture’s travel insurance benefits don’t cost extra, either.
-They’re covered by Venture’s $95 annual fee and kick in automatically when you pay for travel with the card.
+The Capital One Venture card travel insurance benefits include travel accident insurance, lost luggage reimbursement, rental car insurance, and more.
+These benefits are covered by the card’s $95 annual fee and kick in automatically when you pay for travel with the card.
 You just have to submit a claim if a covered event occurs.… read full answer

-Lost Luggage Reimbursement.
-If your bags are lost by a travel provider or get stolen, you can get reimbursed for up to $3,000 per trip.
+Lost luggage reimbursement: If your bags are lost by a travel provider or get stolen, you can get reimbursed for up to $3,000 per trip.
 This applies to both you and immediate family.
-But you must pay for the ticket(s) and any baggage fees with Capital One Venture to be eligible.
-There’s also a laundry list of items that are not covered, including art, animals, vehicles, sporting equipment, furniture and cell phones.
+But you must pay for the ticket(s) and any baggage fees with the Capital One Venture card to be eligible.
+Excluded items include art objects, animals, vehicles, sporting equipment, furniture, and cell phones.

-Auto Rental Collision Damage Waiver.
-You’re insured for collision damage and theft when you rent certain types of vehicles with your Venture card.
+Auto rental collision damage waiver: You’re insured for collision damage and theft when you rent certain types of vehicles with your Capital One Venture card.
 Capital One will pay up to the cash value of the vehicle.
 Notable exceptions include expensive and exotic cars, vans, motorcycles, trucks and limousines.